Ercan Demiralay FCCA explains the shift in mindset required by founders when progressing a business into growth.

 3. Monitor margins and your cash position

-Always check your margins regularly and carefully so that you can either reduce costs or alter prices when the time calls for it.
+Always check your margins regularly and carefully against your business budget, so that you can either reduce costs or alter prices, when the time calls for it.
 Forward plan by considering how changes in the political climate and economic developments might impact on your profitability.
 You should review your cash position, via the working capital formula, regularly to ensure the business doesn’t run out of money.

 Careful financial management means understanding cashflow today and what it will look like in 6 months time.
 Ultimately working capital and profitability are key financial dynamics that must be accessible frequently via your management accounts.
 Unless it’s your core area of competency (and even if it is you probably shouldn’t do it), avoid the time and effort of putting these reports together.